MicrosoftDocs/quantum-docs/articles/quickstart-1qbit.md

    ![Review and create the workspace](./media/azure-quantum-preview-terms.png)

 > [!NOTE]
-> While we are not charging for usage of Azure Quantum during this
-> preview, your jobs will be uploaded to the Azure storage account created above and will be subject to storage charges.
+> Pricing for Azure Quantum varies by provider.
+Please consult the information in the Providers tab of your Azure Quantum workspace in the Azure portal for the most up-to-date pricing information.

 ## Define your optimization problem